Final Stages of the Pigging, and Liquid Product Distribution System Project

 Further Installation Works

-Following the installation and commissioning of the pigging and liquid transfer systems for paint in the tinting tank area to fillers, our installation team moved onto the installation of the HPS equipment in the holding tanks to fillers.
+Following the installation and commissioning of the pigging system paint solution in the tinting tank area to fillers, our installation team moved onto the installation of the HPS equipment in the holding tanks to fillers.

 Installing new equipment can be extremely challenging.
 However, HPS has a highly experienced installation team dedicated to installing the highest quality equipment through excellence in engineering, manufacturing, and project management.